John Gilmore Riley House: History

-Constructed in 1890, the Riley House is the last physical evidence of a thriving middle-class African-American community that existed in downtown Tallahassee at the turn of the 20th century.
-More than a historical landmark, the house is a noble witness to progress and the ability of its owner to succeed despite the odds.
+Constructed circa 1890, the Riley House is the last physical evidence of a thriving middle-class African-American community that existed in downtown Tallahassee at the turn of the 20th century, known as Smokey Hollow.
+The house remained in the family until the 1970s.
+More than a historical landmark, the house shows progress and the ability of its owner to succeed despite the odds.
 Unlike many other historic facilities in Tallahassee, the Riley House has humble beginnings.
 There was no dramatic transfer by will; neither did it come with a trust account or other means to help sustain operations or address perpetual needs of maintenance and security.
+According to the NRHP, John G. Riley purchased the land on which the Riley House was built in 1885 for approximately $125.